marty1885/lrucache17/README.md

-LRUCache11
+LRUCache17
 ==========

-A header only C++11 LRU Cache template class that allows you to define key, value and optionally the Map type. uses a double linked list and a ```std::unordered_map``` style container to provide fast insert, delete and update
+A header only C++17 LRU Cache template class that allows you to define key, value and optionally the Map type. uses a double linked list and a ```std::unordered_map``` style container to provide fast insert, delete and update.

 No dependencies other than the C++ standard library.
-This is a C++11 remake of my earlier LRUCache project (https://github.com/mohaps/lrucache)
+This is a C++17 fork of the old LRUCache11 library.

 The goal was to create a fast LRUCache header only library and to avoid any dependencies like boost.